andrewvt/Engineering-Manager-README/README.md

 **Andrew Rousseau**
-Software Engineering Manager
+AVP Engineering
-@ Maxwell Health
+@ Sun Life | Maxwell Health

 ## Introduction
 Treat this document as an introduction and ongoing reference, but keep in mind that everyone’s needs are unique so naturally how I can best serve each of you will be unique as well.